 Religion and Coming Out Issues for Asian Pacific Americans

-One way to combat that homophobia and its effects is by joining and participating in LGBT Asian Pacific American social groups.
+One way to combat that homophobia and its effects is by joining and participating in LGBTQ Asian Pacific American social groups.
 While you may not be ready to start a dialogue with your priest, reverend, or imam, a good start would be to have a discussion about religion within the group.
 Groups such as Asian and Pacific Islander Queers United for Action in Washington, D.C., South Asian Lesbian and Gay Association of New York and Queer Asian Spirit provide a safe and comfortable environment to discuss these issues.

-When a family member comes out, however, some Asian Pacific American families choose to find a place of worship that is more welcoming to LGBT people.
+When a family member comes out, however, some Asian Pacific American families choose to find a place of worship that is more welcoming to LGBTQ people.
 “After our daughter’s disclosure, we felt uncomfortable at our Japanese-American church,” said Ellen Kameya, co-founder of API PFLAG Family Project.
 “We then found a United Church of Christ that had recently taken up the issue of welcoming gays into the congregation and found the support we needed.
 The ministers urged us to live our Christian faith by reaching out to the GLBT community, which is often marginalized by some churches.”

 “One reason I have become involved (in LGBT advocacy) is my faith,” said Betty Kobata, a straight ally and member of the West Valley United Methodist Church in Chatsworth, Calif.
 “As a member of the faith community, I always believe that God’s love is inclusive and embraces everyone regardless of our differences.
 We need to educate ourselves and better understand what it means to be gay in this society.”